fmillion-mnsu/cs401-f24/G_ASSIGN1.md

     > Custom kernels, such as those modified by device manufacturers, will likely have additional options that aren't available in this **mainline** kernel.
 Additionally, kernel patches are often made available to add hardware support for devices that aren't included in the kernel itself; those patches will usually add options to this configuration interface for building the feature into the kernel.

-2. Under `General Setup`, arrow down to `Local version` and press Enter.
+11. Under `General Setup`, arrow down to `Local version` and press Enter.

-    In the box that appears, **add a hyphen, followed by each of your group member's names separated by hyphens**.
+    In the box that appears, **add a hyphen, followed by each of your group member's first names separated by hyphens**.
 For example `-flint-rushit-mansi-ryne`.

     You should see the text you entered appear in the menu entry.

-3. Exit the configuration interface.
+12. Exit the configuration interface.

-4. Build your new kernel again using the command in step 8.
+13. Build your new kernel again using the command in step 8.

     Since we already built the kernel before, the rebuild will be much faster!